The MIP Ensemble Simulation: Local Ensemble Statistics in the Cosmic Web: The MIP Simulation: First Results

 \subsection{Ensemble halo population}

-Figure \ref{fig:thirty_clusters} shows 30 versions of the central cluster in Figure \ref {fig:ensemble_simulation_grid} identified in different realizations.
-The ensemble mean mass of the central FoF halo is $\sim 10^{14}$ h$^{-1}$M$_{\odot}$, computed as the mean mass of the corresponding halo across the ensemble.
-This is the second largest halo in the ensemble.
+Figure \ref{fig:thirty_clusters} depicts 10 versions of the central cluster shown in Figure \ref {fig:ensemble_simulation_grid} identified in different realizations.
+The ensemble mean mass of the central FoF halo is $\sim 10^{14}$ h$^{-1}$M$_{\odot}$.
 We highlight the substructure inside the cluster by the position of the subhaloes as open circles scaled with their radius.
-While the megaparsec-scale matter distribution is roughly similar in all realizations there is a large variety in the properties of the halo/subhalo populations.
-This can be seen in the most massive subhalo of the cluster which has a variation in its size of almost a factor of two between the most extreme versions of the cluster shown in the figure.
-Each realization of the cluster shows a unique formation path with different mass and halo accretion histories, internal dynamics etc. However, because in all realizations the same LSS is shared one expect the properties of the cluster to be highly correlated across the ensemble (Araya-Melo \& Aragon-Calvo in preparation).
+While the megaparsec-scale matter distribution is roughly similar in all realizations, there is a large dispersion in the properties of the haloe/subhalo populations.
+This can be seen in the most massive subhalo of the cluster which has a difference in its size of almost a factor of two between the most extreme versions of the cluster across the ensemble.
+Each realization of the cluster shows a unique formation path with different halo mass, halo accretion histories, internal dynamics etc. However, because in all realizations the same LSS is shared one expect the properties of the cluster to be highly correlated across the ensemble.

-\subsubsection{Ensemble Halo Mass Dispersion}
+\subsubsection{Ensemble halo mass dispersion}